 Iran is supplying advisers and weapons to help Iraq try to defeat Islamic State forces, an organization the United States has said needs to be degraded and ultimately defeated.
-The Iranian support to the Iraqi government has not been sanctioned, even though Iranian arms exports are prohibited by U.N.
-Security Council Resolution 1747.
-The United States has, however, cited that Resolution in pressing Iraq to halt military resupply flights from Iran to Syria.
-Iran supports the Assad government of Syria, whereas the United States has called for Assad to step down in the face of the armed uprising that began as peaceful protests in 2011.
-51
+The Iranian support to the Iraqi government has not been sanctioned, even though Iranian arms exports were prohibited by U.N.
+Security Council Resolution 1747 (a provision continued in Resolution 2231).
+The United States cited Resolution 1747 in pressing Iraq to halt military resupply flights from Iran to Syria.
+Iran supports the Assad government of Syria, whereas the United States has called for Assad to step down.